Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 ### External hardware requirements

-The minimum requirement to demonstrate the running of this demonstration application is an LED connected via a series resistor to the Vdd (+5V) supply from the P1.7 pin.
-This diagnostic output will also confirm that the `Timer.a51` module is operating as expected.
+The minimum requirement to demonstrate the running of this demonstration application is an LED connected via a series resistor (say 470 ohm) to the Vdd (+5V) supply from the P1.7 pin.
+This diagnostic LED will also confirm that the `Timer.a51` module is operating as expected.

 To show the functionality of the `I2c_51.a51`, `Leds.c` and `Led_bits.a51` modules, it is necessary to connect a [PCA9551 8-bit I2C-bus LED driver](https://www.nxp.com/docs/en/data-sheet/PCA9551.pdf) to the nominated I2C bus lines P0.0 (SCL) and P0.1 (SDA).
 These two pins must also be fitted with pull-up resistors to the Vdd (+5V) supply, as they operate only in "open-drain" mode.
 These resistors should be in the range 2k2 to 6k8 ohms: the exact values are not critical provided that short leads (< 20cm) are used to connect the PCA9551.
 The only PCA 9551 outputs exercised by `Demo.c` are LED7, LED6, LED5 and LED4, so only these outputs need to be connected to LEDs through suitable series resistors (say 470 ohms) up to the Vdd (+5V) supply.